mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 nohup ./query3-submit > query3_pca 2>&1 &

-The benchmark queries are run as a single query at a time and the performance values are recorded from the spark dashboard or timed statements within scala.
-There are spark settings to keep the dashboard up after the job has stopped running.
+Performance values are recorded from the Spark dashboard or timed statements within Scala.
+There are Spark settings to keep the dashboard up after the job has stopped running.

 Spark Jobs Dashboard Link : http://yourcluster:4040 The default port is 4040.